Diabetes: Foot care

 - Corns, calluses, or blisters – even if just starting (may be from shoes that don’t fit well).

-Talk to your healthcare provider as soon as possible (within 1 week) if you have any of these changes to your feet or legs.
-Ask if you need to see a specialist or need more testing.
+Talk to your healthcare provider as soon as possible (within 1 week) if you see any of these changes to your feet or legs.
+Ask if you need to see a specialist or have more testing.

 Call your healthcare provider right away for an appointment today or go to the emergency department if you have: